 Individual/Family subscription models

-Nintendo Switch Online comes in two subscription types: individual and family.
+Nintendo Switch Online comes in two subscription types: Individual and family.
 An individual subscription covers one user, and a family subscription covers up to eight.
 A one-year individual subscription costs $20.
-One month and three month subscriptions are also available for $4 and $8, respectively.
-It’s obviously cost efficient to purchase a year out of the gate.
+One-month and three-month subscriptions are also available for $4 and $8, respectively.
+It’s obviously most cost-efficient to purchase a year out of the gate.

 Family subscriptions, meanwhile, cost $35 per year.
-To take advantage of this bulk subscription you need to be linked in a family group.
+To take advantage of this bulk subscription, you need to be linked in a family group.
 You can create a family group on the Nintendo Account website.
-Essentially, you and seven friends can get access to all Nintendo Switch Online features for less than five bucks a piece.
+Essentially, you and seven friends can get access to all Nintendo Switch Online features for less than $5 apiece.

 Nintendo Switch Online is (mostly) required for online multiplayer

-Before Switch Online launched, Nintendo offered free online multiplayer for games like Splatoon 2 and Mario Kart 8.
-Now you have to have a subscription to utilize the online features of first-party Nintendo games and most third-party games.
+Before Switch Online launched, Nintendo offered free online multiplayer for games like Splatoon 2 and Mario Kart 8 Deluxe.
+Now, you have to have a subscription to use the online features of first-party Nintendo games and most third-party games.
 The one major exception is Fortnite, which can be played online without a subscription.

 You need to use the Nintendo Switch Online smartphone app to chat

-If you want to talk to your friends while playing online games, you need the Nintendo Switch Online smartphone app.
-The free app is available on iOS and Android.
-Yes, it’s annoying to have to use two devices to have a traditional online multiplayer experience, but we don’t make the rules.
+If you want to talk to your friends while playing online games, you need the Nintendo Switch Online mobile app, which is available for both iOS and Android.
+Yes, it’s annoying to have to use two devices to take part in a traditional online multiplayer experience, but we don’t make the rules.
 Fortnite, again, is the exception to this rule, as it allows voice chat on the console itself.
 Since this is a cumbersome solution, we recommend using Discord or a different communication app that you probably have already.

 Cloud saves work with most Switch games, but there are a few outliers.
-For instance, Pokémon Let’s Go, Splatoon 2, Dark Souls Remastered, and Dead Cells do not support cloud saves.
+For instance, Animal Crossing: New Horizons, Pokémon Let’s Go, Splatoon 2, Dark Souls Remastered, and Dead Cells do not support cloud saves.
 Nintendo has said that this is to maintain competitive balance in games like Let’s Go and Splatoon 2.
 Nintendo doesn’t want cloud saves to disrupt competitive rankings.
 In a game like Dark Souls, in which it autosaves pretty much after you do anything, reverting to a previous save from the cloud could potentially undermine the developer’s design.